mircealungu/mircea/thoughtstream.md

 It’s good to have a local version of an LLM.
 Your own little black box with a compressed internet that you can consult even when on a plane.

-Apr 21
+**Apr 21**

 The smell of spring in Arad is different than anywhere else for me.
 And teleports me to childhood.

 **

 Dune.
 Dacia.
 Two typeface designers; same idea.

 **

 Online course idea: *Teach yourself Linux in one year, 15 min a day.* As a conversation between me and somebody who does not know anything about Linux.
-Would I know so much about Linux?
+Would I know enough about Linux?

-Apr 20
+**Apr 20**

 Once you step outside of a given context, you can see the cracks in it.